Mahakisore7/LAN-Chat-/README.md

 # Local Messenger

 A simple **peer-to-peer local network messenger** built with Python.
 This application uses **UDP broadcast** for peer discovery and **TCP** for reliable message/file transfer.
-It allows users on the same local network to chat, send broadcast messages, and share files — all without a central server.
+It allows users on the same local network to chat and share files — all without a central server.

 ---

 ## ✨ Features
 - 🔍 **Automatic Peer Discovery** — detects online users in the local network.
 - 💬 **Direct Messaging** — send messages to a specific user.
-- 📢 **Broadcast Messaging** — send messages to all online users.
 - 📂 **File Sharing** — send files to other users (with accept/reject option).
-- 🕒 **User Timeout** — automatically removes users who are inactive for more than 15 seconds.
-- 🚪 **Graceful Exit** — notifies others when you go offline.
+- 🚪 **Graceful Exit** — allows you to leave the chat system cleanly.

 ---

 ## ⚙️ How It Works
 - **UDP Broadcast** (Port `50000`)
-  - Used to announce presence (`online`) or departure (`offline`).
+  - Used to announce presence (`online`).
   - Periodic broadcasts ensure peers remain updated.

 - **TCP Communication** (Port `50001`)